-On the afternoon of September 8, a working delegation of the Central Propaganda Department and a number of ministries and sectors worked with the Academy of Journalism and Communication.
-Mr. Nguyen Trong Nghia, Secretary of the Party Central Committee and Head of the Central Propaganda Department, headed the working delegation.
+On the afternoon of September 8, the working delegation of the Central Propaganda Department and a number of departments, ministries and branches worked with the Academy of Journalism and Communication.
+Mr. Nguyen Trong Nghia, Secretary of the Party Central Committee, Head of the Central Propaganda Department, headed the working delegation.
 Also participating in the working delegation were representatives of the Ministry of Education and Training and the Ministry of Information and Communications.
-During the working session, the representative of the Ministry of Information and Communications, Deputy Minister Nguyen Thanh Lam, said that there was practical evidence showing that the perception that journalism is not attractive is incorrect.
+During the working session, the representative of the Ministry of Information and Communications, Deputy Minister Nguyen Thanh Lam, said that there was practical evidence showing that the assessment that journalism is not attractive is incorrect.
 On the contrary, journalism is a profession "with a future".

 Mr. Nguyen Thanh Lam, Deputy Minister of Information and Communications, said that journalism is a profession "with a future".